 Friday 20 November 2015 may well be remembered as a seminal moment in corporate history.
 It was the day when the debate about human capital reporting ended and the professional practice of mature, human capital management was established.
 One where the investment community showed clear recognition and concrete affirmation that Human Governance, and the human capital management practices that support it, are not just material to the value of companies, and the risk factor they carry, but a specific quantum is identifiable.
-This was the day when the accountant’s, catch-all excuse for not measuring or managing human capital was laid bare; this was the day when the term ‘intangibles’ became obsolete in corporate parlance.
+This was the day when the accountant’s long-held barrier for not being able to measure or manage value from human capital was overcome; a day when the term ‘intangibles’ became obsolete in corporate parlance.

 The London Stock Exchange was the venue chosen by the Investment Association to for its launch event on Human Capital Reporting.
 There could be no more appropriate a location to remind capitalists just how much people matter; and no better way to influence and convince than by using the City’s own hard measures of corporate performance.

 This was the platform from which Stuart Woollard, Managing Partner, presented OMS’s organizational maturity rating (OMR) of BBB- and its Research Note for Nestlé to a number of senior figures from the investment community.
 Research that was described as “excellent” by the Chair of the Panel, Ian McVeigh, Head of Governance at Jupiter Asset Management.
 Stuart clearly and unequivocally advised that Nestlé has much to do from a Human Governance (HG) standpoint and declared that it could be worth 5-10 additional percentage points on current margins.
 On Nestlé’s 2014 figures this would equate to another CHF4.58-9.16bn (c. £2.9 – 5.9bn) of profit.